neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/scriptmanager-and-registering-startup-script.md

 //     The script to register.
 ```

-The last one entirely changes the behavior and leads to some unexpected behavior.
+The last one entirely changes the behavior and leads to some unexpected behavior and eventually exceptions.

 ```C#
 //   addScriptTags: